 The server has a simple user interface that shows status, logging and configuration information.

 The workbench lists repositories and their namespaces, allows for the addition and deletion of statements, and provides a query interface for SPARQL and SeRQL query languages.
+However, the list of repository types is currently hard-coded in the workbench, so an OWLIM repository must still be created using the Sesame console application, as described in the installation section.

 Skip to end of metadata Go to start of metadata